keymapperorg/KeyMapper/docs/quick-start.md

 If you have only installed the Key Mapper app, your list of available keyboards will contain "Key Mapper Basic Input Method" only.
 If you aim to use a physical keyboard (not on-screen) when using Key Mapper, this will be suitable for you.

+!!! tip
     If you want an on-screen keyboard to be available while using Key Mapper, you need to install "Key Mapper GUI Keyboard".
 It is available on the [Google Play Store](http://gui.keymapper.club), [F-Droid](https://www.f-droid.org/en/packages/io.github.sds100.keymapper.inputmethod.latin/) and [GitHub.](https://github.com/sds100/KeyMapperKeyboard/releases)

 ![](images/hg-settings-input-method.png) ![](images/hg-settings-input-method-light.png)

+!!! failure "Important"
     If you are using a Huawei or Xiaomi branded device, a device with 2GB of RAM or less, or intend to use the app while playing a mobile game, it is especially important to follow the next step.

     Tapping the FIX button next to the battery optimisation prompt will allow you to turn off features of your device that may prevent Key Mapper's essential services from running in the background.
 This is usually the source of the common 'Key Mapper randomly stops working' issue.

 Older devices (such as my Android 5 device pictured here) do not have this prompt in Key Mapper.
 However, I was still able to find the setting in my device settings app.
 Read more below for details.